France struggles to fight radical Islam in its jails

 UNDER THE RADAR

-Justice Minister Christiane Taubira warned foreign journalists in March against overestimating the threat of prison radicalisation, but added it was "certainly worrying".
+Justice Minister Christiane Taubira warned foreign journalists in March against overestimating the threat of prison radicalization, but added it was "certainly worrying".

 Asked how authorities were tackling the problem, she cited measures to transfer inmates found to be proselytising to other jails, aiming to disrupt any recruitment efforts to radicalism.